-They are also likely to get harassed from more aggressive fish.
+They are also likely to get harassed by more aggressive fish.
 Therefore, keeping them with large peaceful fish is important.
 There is an emphasis on large because any fish that can fit into the shark’s mouth will likely become food.

-As juveniles they school together and separate as adults.
+As juveniles, they school together and separate as adults.
 This schooling, combined with the flashing skin, is yet another reason why they were brought into the aquarium trade.

 As the name states, these fish are iridescent.
 They have shiny skin on their sides as juveniles.
 They also have two black stripes on and below their lateral line.
 This line is a sensory organ that is filled with nervous tissue used to detect changes in the water.

-Once they reach adulthood however, they start to become uniformly gray.
+Once they reach adulthood however they start to become uniformly gray.
 Another trait for adults you must have noticed by now is their size.